If you’re feeling overwhelmed or overworked, but don’t know how to end the cycle of stress, you may be burned out.

 - Hit the Road: Grab your significant other or some friends and plan a weekend getaway.
 Camp, hike, wine taste, hit the spa, do yoga, chill in a hammock … try to fill your weekend with relaxation.

 It sounds like you are coping with a heavy external stress – perhaps an injury, an illness, a sick loved one, and/or anxiety – along with life’s normal daily stressors.
 Your mind won’t stop and neither will your to-dos.
-A meditation class where you learn to meditate in a group setting may be just what the doctor ordered for your case of burnout.
+Besides seeking medical support and/or a therapist to help you through your challenges, you might consider trying a meditation class.
+Learning to meditate in a group setting may be just what the doctor ordered if you are experiencing health challenges induced by burnout.

 Try the mindfulness-based stress reduction program.
 It’s an eight-week program where you learn to meditate with others.
 Learn more about my experience in my MBSR class, and google “MBSR near me” to find a class near you.
-There are also online MBSR class options, but I highly recommend the in-class version.
+There are also online MBSR class options.

 If this sounds like you, it’s time to take a serious look at your life and strategize on how to find more balance and ease.
 Here are some ideas: